MochiNishimiya/MochiNishimiya.github.io/content/about.md

 author = "Hugo Authors"
 +++

 A noob no one asked for, and still learning everyday.
-Main goal is to have fun in life (indeed, rev and pwn is really fun!).
+Main goal is to have fun in life (indeed, binaries are fun!).

-Member of team idek, and captain of team purf3ct.
+Member of team r3kapig, and captain of team purf3ct.